AbduEhab/JavaFx-Game/README.md

 ---
 ## ToDo

-> Redo the view to make it more appealing and optimize some code.
+- Redo the view to make it more appealing and optimize some code.
+>If you wanna help message me and I will add some issues in the `Issue tab` to give more details about what i need help in exactly.